-Some of the biggest benefits of the newly enacted Securing a Strong Retirement Act of 2022 (SECURE 2.0) are reserved for those age 50 and older who are trying to save as much as they can for retirement.
+Some of the biggest benefits of the Securing a Strong Retirement Act (the SECURE Act) are reserved for those age 50 and older who are trying to save as much as they can for retirement.

 Which is why some of its most unique provisions are aimed at these “catch-up contributors.”